harshau007/interview.ai/README.md

-# Interview.ai
+# Interview.AI

-A modern AI-powered interview preparation platform that helps users practice technical interviews with real-time feedback and guidance.
+An AI-powered interview preparation platform that helps you practice interviews with an AI interviewer.

 ## Features